 We had a day off of school a couple weeks ago and it about drove me crazy.
 I’m usually super excited for school to be done and have the summer to spend with my kids.
+There are all sorts of great summer activities for kids that we just can’t fit in during the school year.
 But this one day with everybody home drove out all excitement I had been feeling.
 It felt like every time I turned around I was hearing, “I’m bored!”, “What can I do?”, “Can I play video games?”.

 But as the “activities director” thought took root in my mind, I was blessed with inspiration for a super fun summer.
 I’ve already presented the plan to the kids and they are excited, too.

 (This post contains affiliate links; if you click on a link and buy something, I’ll get a small portion of the sale.
 I only recommend products we already know, love, and use ourselves, there’s no increase of price to you, and it’s just a way to pay for the time I spend putting off my chores by blogging about things I love!)

 This summer THEY will get to be the activities directors!
 Since we will have 9 weeks at home this summer, each of my 5 kids will get 2 chances (except the 3 year old who will just get 1 chance) to be our summer activities director for a week.
 They will have a balloon ninja training, hallway laser obstacle course

 We’ll post some of the fun things we do this summer and if you decide to use this idea, I hope you’ll share your fun ideas, too!